mantidproject/mantid/docs/source/release/v6.2.0/diffraction.rst

 New features
 ############
 - Added serial fit capability to fitting tab in EngDiff UI - this fits all loaded workspaces with same initial parameters.
+- Automatically subtract background from runs on loading in EngDiff UI.

 Improvements
 ############